ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 **-dot-*:** virtualize above dependency dependency. (dot)

 ## Running tests
-In this project, we use catch2 to build the project.
+We use catch2 to build the project.
 Catch2 is a light wegith C++ testing framework.
 As catch2 can be used with a couple stand alone header files, they are included in the project.
 It is put under directory lib.
 When building the project, the test is also built.